 Throughout Latin America, Semana Santa spurs masses, religious observations, prayer meetings, and thousands of devout Catholics paying homage everywhere you go.
 In many communities, passion plays are put on to reenact the crucifixion of Christ.
 Also during this week, many schools and offices are closed and you can expect resort areas, like Cancun or Cartagena, to be crowded as people take advantage of the time off during the holiday.

 Interesting Traditions by Country

-- Peru: While it's customary to go to church every day during Semana Santa, some days are especially important.
-On Maundy Thursday history is incorporated into the celebrations in Cusco as there is a procession to remember an earthquake in 1650.
-It ends at the Cathedral as it was the one building that survived this damaging earthquake.
+- Peru: On Holy Thursday, history is incorporated into the celebrations in Cusco as there is a procession to remember an earthquake that occurred in 1650.
+It traditionally ends at the Cathedral, which was the one building that survived at the time.

-- Venezuela: Things heat up in the capital city of Caracas as it's traditional to burn an effigy of a local figure.
-This is known as 'Burning of Judas' where locals will parade the effigy through the streets before meeting together to burn it in a bonfire.
-In many other regions in Latin America this is done on New Year's as a way to rid the new year of bad energy and move on
+- Venezuela: Every year, things heat up in the capital city of Caracas as it's traditional to burn an effigy of a local figure.
+This is known as the "Burning of Judas," during which locals will parade the effigy through the streets before meeting together to burn it in a bonfire.
+In many other regions of Latin America, this is done on New Year's as a way to rid the new year of bad energy and move on.

-- Colombia: In Popayan, which is known as the white city, Easter is a time to celebrate art as well as the religious holiday.
+- Colombia: In the town of Popayan, Easter is a time to celebrate art as well as the religious holiday with its famously spectacular Holy Week celebrations.
 While there is an annual Easter parade, there are also many art exhibits and events celebrating Semana Santa.

 Updated by Ayngelina Brogan June 1, 2016.